 Swedbanks Code of Conduct serve as a framework to clarify both the guidelines the employee of must follow as well as the expectations the bank has on him or her in terms of each individual’s judgement and responsibility.
 It is an integral part of the Swedbank Group Framework comprising Swedbank’s governance structure and contains the Group wide internal regulation.
 The Code of Conduct is adopted by the Board and the CEO is Group Framework Owner.
 All employees are expected to comply with the Group Framework.

-To ensure this Swedbank has a widespread internal control system covering the entire Group.
-This includes a directive on the handling of employment law measures in conjunction with employee regulatory breaches, checklists for internal investigations in the case of employee regulatory breaches, working groups and sustainability committees as well as local HR groups.
-In the Baltic countries the manager is responsible for reporting the incident in an internal risk and compliance platform.
-This will also be implemented in the Swedish operations during 2019.
+In addition, Swedbank has a widespread internal control system covering the entire Group such as a directive on the handling of employment law measures in conjunction with employee regulatory breaches, checklists for internal investigations in the case of employee regulatory breaches, working groups and sustainability committees as well as local HR groups.
+The manager is also responsible for reporting the incident in an internal risk and compliance platform.

 Process for Internal Fraud Investigations

 Swedbank has a clear five-step process for how the bank proceeds when a notification is made about a violation or breach of the Code of Conduct in the Swedish operations.
 The process owner is Human Resources.
 However, other business units are also involved such as Compliance, Group Security Investigation and Customer complaints.

 1) An incident occurs - a first point of contact with the local HR unit is made.

 2) An investigation unit is involved to ensure a decision on how to handle the incident is made and other units such as Compliance or Risk are involved if relevant.